 To qualify for regular admission to a specialist or doctoral program, students must meet the following minimum academic standards in addition to fulfilling the general admission requirements on p.
-47.
+42.

-- Hold a baccalaureate degree or master's degree in an area appropriate to the major emphasis of the specialist or doctoral program from a regionally accredited American university or senior college, or its equivalent from a comparably, recognized institution outside the U.S. Accreditation must be from an accrediting body recognized by the U.S. Department of Education or have government recognition in the country of origin. - Evidence of adequate preparation for doctoral level graduate work.
+- · Hold a baccalaureate degree or master's degree in an area appropriate to the major emphasis of the specialist or doctoral program from a regionally accredited American university or senior college, or its equivalent from a comparably, recognized institution outside the U.S. Accreditation must be from an accrediting body recognized by the U.S. Department of Education or have government recognition in the country of - Evidence of adequate preparation for doctoral level graduate work.
 For applicants presenting previous graduate work, an undergraduate cumulative gradepoint average no less than 2.60 and a graduate gradepoint average no less than 3.50 over 16 graded, semester credits or more.
-For applicants entering a doctoral program without previous graduate work, an undergraduate cumulative gradepoint average of 3.00 and/or a gradepoint average of 3.00 in a minimum of 16 graded, semester credits of program prerequisites. - Provide evidence of adequate preparation in the proposed field of graduate study and in general education.
+For applicants entering a doctoral program without previous graduate work, an undergraduate cumulative gradepoint average of 3.00 and/ or a gradepoint average of 3.00 in a minimum of 16 graded, semester credits of program prerequisites. - Provide evidence of adequate preparation in the proposed field of graduate study and in general education.
 This will be evaluated by the respective schools and departments that designate subject-matter preparation. - Show evidence of the ability to handle specialist- or doctorallevel work in the language of instruction.
 See "Required English Proficiency" on p.
-48.

-PHYSICAL THERAPY CLINICAL DOCTORAL DEGREES
+44.

+Physical Therapy Clinical Doctoral Degrees

-Professional degrees in the Physical Therapy Department operate under the supervision of the Physical Therapy Professional Degree Council and are not under the supervision of the Academic Policies & Curricula Committee or the Graduate Council.
+Professional degrees in the Physical Therapy Department operate under the supervision of the Physical Therapy Professional Degree Council.
+This council has delegated authority to act as the Courses and Curriculum Committee of the College of Arts and Sciences for all Physical Therapy programs.
+The Physical Therapy Professional

+Degree Council formulates and approves general education requirements after consultation with the General Education Committee and develops academic, department, financial and other policies of its programs.
 See the Physical Therapy section of this bulletin for academic standards for these degrees: